3 Apps For Skyrocketing Engagement on Social Media

 Social media engagement is the goal of all online businesses.
-By understanding it, you can harness the power it wields and increase it with these tools.
+By understanding it, you can harness the power it wields and increases it with these tools.
 How do you increase your engagement online?
 Let us know in the comments!

 Donna Henderson has worked with numerous companies as a public relations consultant and she’s now bringing her decade of experience to others so they can better connect with their communities.